 - Are facial treatments allowed in the UK?

-Do beauty salons have to close in England?
+When can beauty salons open in England?

-Are beauty salons open in Scotland?
+When can beauty salons open in Scotland?

-Can beauty salons open in Wales?
+When can beauty salons open in Wales?

-Are beauty salons open in Northern Ireland?
+When can beauty salons open in Northern Ireland?

-What happened after the first lockdown?
+How did beauty salons reopen after the first lockdown?